 Appearance on Twiniversity: Talking with Natalie about TAPS.
 March 5th, 2021

 Chatting with Natalie Diaz, the founder of Twiniversity, one of the most comprehensive and amazing online resources for twins was a highlight.
-In this episode, I chatted about the reasons why TAPS screening is so important and shared some insights into my story.
+In this episode, we discussed the reasons why TAPS screening is so important and shared some insights into my story.

 “Stephanie is able to effectively read and address the audience in a manner that can be easily understood by all.
 She takes difficult medical jargon and explains it thoroughly without leaving the audience feeling as though they’ve missed anything.
 She is able to answer questions as they are asked while still ensuring her key points are not missed and maintaining professionalism.” – Teralynn Bennett, TAPS Parent